-- biliary dyskinesia: the gallbladder does not fill or empty correctly due to a defect
+- biliary dyskinesia, which is when the gallbladder doesn’t fill or empty correctly due to a defect

-- choledocholithiasis: gallstones have moved to the bile duct and may be causing blockage that do not allow the gallbladder to drain
+- choledocholithiasis, which is when gallstones have moved to the common bile duct (CBD) and may be causing a blockage that doesn’t allow the gallbladder to drain

 - allergic reaction to anesthesia or other drugs